I Conference of Latin American Population Cohorts for the Study of Chronic Diseases -COPLAS

 2- Instruments.
 Biobanks.

-4- Management and reporting of findings of health.
+4- Management and reporting of health findings.
 Ethics.

 5- Intervention in the cohorts.
 Advantages, disadvantages, alternatives.

-7- Maintenance of participants.
-Inclusion in the population.
+7- Maintenance of the participants.
+Insertion in the population.

 Contact